magomimmo/modern-cljs/doc/tutorial-20.md

 templating system the form's input validators for the `Shopping Calculator`.

-As you rembember, we were able to share the same codebase of the validators and their corresponding unit tests between the server side CLJ code and the client side CLJS code.
+As you remember, even if we were able to share the same codebase of the validators and their corresponding unit tests between the server side CLJ code and the client side CLJS code, we only injected the validators in the server side code implemented by using [Enlive][]

-In this tutorial we are going to investigate the feasibility of doing something even more dramatic than that: the sharing of as much code as possibile between the server side HTML transformation of the of the `Shopping Calculator` page and the corresponding client side DOM manipulation of the same page.
+In this tutorial we are going to inject of the validators in the client side code too while investigating the feasibility of sharing as much code as possibile with the already implemented server side code for the `Shopping Calculator` page.

 > NOTE 1: I suggest you to keep track of your work by issuing the
 > following commands at the terminal: